 Full Code Example

-The following code loads a player's data from the server when they join the game.
-If no saved data is found, it sets default values and assigns them to the player's Attributes.
+The following code retrieves data stored on the server when a player enters the game.
+If no saved value is found, the initial value is set, and this value is assigned as the player’s Attribute.

-Later, when the save function is called, the current values stored in the Attributes are saved back to the server.
+When the save function is called, the current value of the Attribute is saved to the server.

 DataManager = {}